 - Accepting donations online — whether one-time or recurring — is incredibly easy once you have your Donate button set up.

-- PayPal nonprofit rates are lower than standard PayPal fees for online transactions.
+- PayPal fees for nonprofits are lower than standard PayPal fees for online transactions.

 - Sell branded products and fundraiser merchandise online on your website using a customizable cart.